PetSmart-Petco merger talks stall over antitrust risk -sources

 The antitrust risk associated with previous deals in the consumer sector has also worried dealmakers.
 In June, Sysco Corp had to abandon its $3.5 billion agreement to acquire US Foods, after a federal judge ruled against the deal.
 Sysco had to pay $300 million in break-up fees to US Foods’ private equity owners, KKR and Clayton Dubilier & Rice LLC.

-Another high-profile deal, the merger of Staples with Home Depot, has been awaiting FTC approval for months.
+Another high-profile deal, the merger of Staples with Office Depot Inc, has been awaiting FTC approval for months.

 Petco has registered for an initial public offering, which it will purse if a sale is unsuccessful.
 PetSmart was taken private earlier this year by a buyout consortium led by BC Partners Ltd for $8.7 billion, including debt.